Top 3 · WV

 - Prosthodontists in West VirginiaCrowns, bridges, dentures, and full restorations.

 The ranking weights NPPES record completeness, CMS Medicare enrollment, MIPS quality scores when available, and HRSA HPSA service.
 Of the 3 listed, 2 are Medicare-enrolled and 1 practices in a dental shortage area.
-We do not accept payment for placement.Do oral & maxillofacial pathologists in West Virginia accept Medicaid?
+We do not accept payment for placement.Do oral and maxillofacial pathologists in West Virginia accept Medicaid?

 You don't — patients don't see pathologists directly; Your dentist or oral surgeon may send a biopsy to one if they find a suspicious lesion.